discourse/discourse-adplugin/README.md

 ## Advertisement Sizes Supported

-This plugin supports the following ad sizes for the following locations:
+This plugin supports the following ad sizes for the following locations.

-Advertisement locations: topic list top, topic above post stream and topic above suggested.

 All locations except post bottom | Post bottom location | Mobile
 --- | --- | ---